janweinstock/or1kiss/README.md

 2. Chose directories for building and deployment:
     ```
-    <source-dir>  location of your repo copy,     e.g., /home/jan/or1kiss
+    <source-dir>  location of your repo copy,     e.g. /home/jan/or1kiss
-    <build-dir>   location to store object files, e.g., /home/jan/or1kiss/BUILD
+    <build-dir>   location to store object files, e.g. /home/jan/or1kiss/BUILD
-    <install-dir> output directory for binaries,  e.g., /opt/or1kiss
+    <install-dir> output directory for binaries,  e.g. /opt/or1kiss
     ```

 3. Configure and build the project using `cmake`.
 Two config options exist: